UjjwalPamecha/UjjwalPamecha/README.md

 **Omnexia Technologies** — Bengaluru, India
 **November 2024 – Present**

-- Led and mentored junior data analysts and interns, ensuring high data accuracy and timely delivery.
+- Led and mentored junior data analysts and interns, ensuring high data accuracy and timely project delivery.
 - Designed and executed **end-to-end data extraction pipelines** using **SQL and Python** to collect large-scale, real-world data from databases, APIs, and web sources.
 - Built and optimized **complex SQL queries** (joins, CTEs, subqueries, window functions) for data cleaning, transformation, and validation.
 - Developed **interactive dashboards and reports** using **Power BI and Tableau** to track KPIs, trends, and operational performance.